Skip to product information

 • Skwala, family Perlodidae (Springflies)

-To learn more details about stonefly life cycle, different stonefly species, their characteristics, times of hatching, tipson fishing for each species and other great info - check out our blog post here.
+To learn more details about the stonefly life cycle, different stonefly species, their characteristics, times of hatching, tips for fishing for each species, and other great info, check out our blog post here.